Women and children first

 Soldiers stand fast on the deck of in 1852 while women and children head off in a lifeboat, as depicted in Thomas Hemy's painting The Wreck of the Birkenhead (c.
 1892).

-"Women and children first", known to a lesser extent as the Birkenhead drill, is an unofficial code of conduct and gender role whereby the lives of women and children were to be saved first in a life-threatening situation, typically abandoning ship, when survival resources such as lifeboats were limited.
-However, it has no basis in maritime law.
+"Women and children first", known to a lesser extent as the Birkenhead drill, is an unofficial code of conduct and gender role whereby the lives of women and children are to be saved first in a life-threatening situation, typically abandoning ship, when survival resources such as lifeboats are limited.

 In the 19th and early 20th century, "women and children first" was seen as a chivalric ideal.
 The concept "was celebrated among Victorian and Edwardian commentators as a long-standing practice – a 'tradition', 'law of human nature', 'the ancient chivalry of the sea', 'handed down in the race'."
 Its practice was featured in accounts of some 18th-century shipwrecks with greater public awareness during the 19th century.